Von Miller: 2015

-2016 season
+2016

 On March 1, 2016, the Broncos placed the exclusive franchise tag on Miller.
 On July 15, Miller signed a 6-year deal worth $114.5 million featuring $70 million guaranteed with the Broncos.
 He became the highest-paid defensive player in NFL history, with the highest guaranteed salary.

-Miller earned AFC Defensive Player of the Week for week 2 against the Indianapolis Colts.
+Miller earned AFC Defensive Player of the Week for week 2 against the Colts.
 He earned AFC Defensive Player of the Month for September.
 Miller finished the 2016 regular season with 13 1/2 sacks and 24 quarterback hits.
 In the last four games of the season, Miller did not record a sack, which was the longest such stretch in his career.
 He was named to his fifth career and third consecutive Pro Bowl, and his third first-team All-Pro, and was ranked second by his fellow players on the NFL Top 100 Players of 2017 as the highest ranked defensive player.

-2017 season
+2017

 On December 19, 2017, Miller was named to his sixth Pro Bowl.
 Miller was named the 2018 Pro Bowl defensive MVP.
 In the 2017 season, he recorded his fourth consecutive season with at least 10 sacks.
 He was ranked ninth by his fellow players on the NFL Top 100 Players of 2018.

-2018 season
+2018

-In the Broncos' 2018 season opener against the Seattle Seahawks, Miller recorded three sacks and seven total tackles in the 27–24 victory.
-In week 11, Miller intercepted Philip Rivers and returned it 42 yards to set up a touchdown, which helped ignite a 23-22 comeback win over the Los Angeles Chargers, earning him AFC Defensive Player of the Week.
+In the Broncos' 2018 season opener against the Seahawks, Miller recorded three sacks and seven total tackles in the 27–24 victory.
+In week 11, Miller intercepted Philip Rivers and returned it 42 yards to set up a touchdown, which helped ignite a 23–22 comeback win over the Los Angeles Chargers, earning him AFC Defensive Player of the Week.

 During the 2018 season, Miller recorded his 100th career sack (including postseason sacks), becoming the fifth-fastest player in NFL history to do so.
 He was also selected to the 2019 Pro Bowl as a starting outside linebacker, which was his seventh career and fifth consecutive Pro Bowl.
 He was ranked 10th by his fellow players on the NFL Top 100 Players of 2019.

-2019 season
+2019

-In week 4 against the Jacksonville Jaguars, Miller sacked Gardner Minshew twice in the 26-24 loss.
+In week 4 against the Jacksonville Jaguars, Miller sacked Gardner Minshew twice in the 26–24 loss.
 Miller's second sack of the game was the 100th sack of his career.

 He was also selected to the 2020 Pro Bowl as a starting outside linebacker, which was his eighth career and sixth consecutive Pro Bowl.
 He was ranked 26th by his fellow players on the NFL Top 100 Players of 2020.
 He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.

-2020 season
+2020

-During practice on September 8, 2020, Miller suffered what was called a “freak injury near the ankle”, and season-ending surgery was feared to be required.
+During practice on September 8, 2020, Miller suffered what was called a "freak injury near the ankle", and season-ending surgery was feared to be required.
 An MRI the next day revealed that the injury was a dislocated peroneal tendon, and Miller was subsequently placed on injured reserve.